wallnutmonkeys/prog_challenge/README.md

 # prog_challenge

 ## Synopsis
-Simple implementation of a TCP server that accepts client connections and looks up register data using the provided aor.
-A simple client that connects to the server and queries it is also included.
+Simple implementation of a TCP server that accepts client connections and looks up register data using the provided aor and a simple client that connects to the server and queries the server.
 The server is implemented in the aor_lookup.py file and the client is in client.py.
 The server has a logfile named aor_lookup.log.

 ## Installation

+requires Python 2.7

 git clone https://github.com/wallnutmonkeys/prog_challenge.git
 cd prog_challenge